ahmedalkabir/uGsm/README.md

 # TODO
-1. a lot of things to do, but currently can do basic things
+1. a lot of things to do